digital-asset/daml-helm-charts/POSTGRES.md

 ## Network connection

+[Max connections](https://www.postgresql.org/docs/14/runtime-config-connection.html#GUC-MAX-CONNECTIONS) setting of Postgresql must be set according to the number of components installed.
+A minimal reference installation using the default values in this repository in all helm charts requires at least 140 connections.

 The deployed components must have network connection to the database instance(s).
 Connecting to the database is described in our helm charts README files.